References

 Circle Developer Account

-The Circle Developer account allows you to manage your use of Circle’s Web3 Services, such as your Programmable Wallets activity.
+The Circle Developer account allows you to manage your use of Circle's Developer Services, such as your Wallets activity.

-Within the Circle Developer account, you can create and update API Keys, subscribe for activity notifications, view your API logs, and more!
+Within the Circle Developer account, you can create and update API keys and client keys, subscribe for activity notifications, view your API logs, and more!
 Anyone can sign up for a Circle Developer account within minutes.
 All you need is your name, email, and password!

-To learn more about Circle’s API keys and authentication, refer to the guide on API Keys & Authentication.
+To learn more about Circle’s API keys and authentication, refer to the guide on API Keys and Client Keys.

-Using the steps below, you can create and register an API key from the Circle Developer account.
+Perform the steps below to create and register an API key from the Circle Developer account.

 1. Sign up with your email address at: console.circle.com/signup

-2. Navigate to API Keys from the left sidebar and click CREATE A KEY
+2. Navigate to API & Client Keys from the left sidebar and click Create a key.

-1. Enter the name of your API Key and choose the type of API Key you want to create:
+1. Select the API Key option, enter the name of your API Key, and choose the type of API Key you want to create:

 • Standard: Permits the API key read/write to all APIs.
 This will also include access to newly introduced APIs.